l7mp/stunner/README.md

 [how](https://stackoverflow.com/questions/68339856/webrtc-on-kubernetes-cluster/68352515#68352515)
 [to](https://stackoverflow.com/questions/52929955/akskubernetes-service-with-udp-and-tcp)
 [scale](https://stackoverflow.com/questions/62088089/scaling-down-video-conference-software-in-kubernetes)
 WebRTC services with Kubernetes, just to get (mostly) insufficient answers?
-Puzzled by the security and financial implications of the whole WebRTC industry relying on a handful of third-party STUN/TURN services?
+Want to connect users behind a NAT without replying on expensive third-party TURN services?

 Worry no more!
-STUNner allows you to deploy _any_ WebRTC service into Kubernetes, smoothly integrating it into the [cloud-native ecosystem](https://landscape.cncf.io), and enjoy the convenience of the management, security and observability features provided by a cloud-based deployment.
-STUNner exposes a standards-compliant STUN/TURN server for clients to access your virtualized WebRTC infrastructure, maintaining full browser compatibility and requiring minimal or no modification to your existing WebRTC codebase.
+STUNner allows you to deploy *any* WebRTC service into Kubernetes, smoothly integrating it into the [cloud-native ecosystem](https://landscape.cncf.io), and enjoy the convenience of the management, security and observability features provided by a cloud-based deployment.
+STUNner exposes a standards-compliant STUN/TURN gateway for clients to access your virtualized WebRTC infrastructure running in Kubernetes, maintaining full browser compatibility and requiring minimal or no modification to your existing WebRTC codebase.

 ## Table of Contents
 1. [Description](#description)